 Urinary Incontinence, otherwise known as peeing your pants or loss of bladder control, is common during pregnancy and during pregnancy exercise.
 One in three women experience urinary incontinence when exercising – and that’s not 1 in 3 pregnant women!.
 53% experience it after their 1st pregnancy.
 And 85% experience it after subsequent pregnancies.
 [Hyatt, Gwen.
 Exercise and Urinary Incontinence.]
 There are two ways to help urinary incontinence before considering surgery: bladder training and pelvic floor exercises.
+Check with your doctor first!

 How to Perform the Kegel